grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-backend-component.md

 A backend component for an app plugin allows you to extend the app plugin for additional functionality such as custom authentication methods and integration with other services.

-# Use cases for backend components in app plugins
+The following are typical use cases for backend components in app plugins:

-- Use custom authentication methods and/or authorization checks that aren't supported in Grafana.
+- Use custom authentication methods that aren't supported in Grafana
+- Use authorization checks that aren't supported in Grafana
-- Running workloads in the server side
+- Run workloads on the server side
 - Connect to non-HTTP services that normally can't be connected to from a browser

-# Add a backend component to an app plugin

-## Prerequisites
+## Before you begin

+Install the following prerequisites before adding a backend component:

 - Go ([Version](https://github.com/grafana/plugin-tools/blob/main/packages/create-plugin/templates/backend/go.mod#L3))
 - [Mage](https://magefile.org/)